Dysman/bgTools-playerPrefsEditor/README.md

 The plugin provides *manual* and *UPM* installation.

 ### Manual
-Place the PlayerPreferencesEditor folder somewhere in your project.
+Place the PlayerPrefsEditor folder somewhere in your project.
 It's not relevant where it's located, the plugin will find all of its files by itself.

 ### Unity Package Manager (UPM)
 Through the Unity Plugin Manager it's possible to install the plugin direct from this git repository.